General Principles For SAWP

 2. The programs operate on a seasonal basis; and the term…”Seasonal basis” is understood to refer to both the worker and the work.
 Workers temporarily admitted to Canada under SAWP be given work terms exceeding 8 months duration.
 Employers can access SAWP from 01 January to 15 December.
 It is to be clearly understood, by ALL parties, that every worker is to be repatriated by 15 December.

-3. Caribbean and/or Mexican workers are to be provided with suitable accommodation that meet Provincial / Municipal housing standards, receive the prevailing approved rates of pay for the work involved, and are to be treated in a fair and equitable manner by the farm employers.
+3. Caribbean and/or Mexican workers are to be provided with suitable accommodation that meet Provincial / Municipal housing standards, receive the prevailing approved rates of pay for the work involved or the rate paid to the regular seasonal work force performing the same agricultural work, and are to be treated in a fair and equitable manner by the farm employers.

-Employers requesting a higher number of workers than in the previous year will be assessed not only in the working conditions and factors considered in the Labour Market Impact Assessment (LMIA) process but also in relation to why the increase.
+Employers requesting a higher number of workers than in the previous year will be assessed not only in the working conditions and factors considered in the Labour Market Impact Assessment (LMIA) process but also in relation to why the need or why the increase.

-The terms and conditions, as well as program operations governing SAWP, have been negotiated by the Government of Canada, the government of Mexico, the governments of the participating Caribbean countries, and industry representatives.
-Employer’s request to participate in SAWP are subject to their acceptance of conditions set out in the employer/employee contract, the context of the LMIA, compliance with the Immigration and Refugee Protection Regulations in relation to TFWP and, in some instances, to their payment of a user-fee to F.A.R.M.S. who have been recognized by ESDC / Service Canada to perform an administrative role in program delivery.
+Employer’s requesting to participate in SAWP are subject to their acceptance of conditions set out in the employer/employee employment contract, the content of the LMIA, compliance with the Immigration and Refugee Protection Regulations in relation to TFWP and in some instances, to their payment of a user-fee to F.A.R.M.S. who have been recognized by ESDC / Service Canada to perform an administrative third party role in program delivery.

 The contract provides for employment of not less than 240 hours in a period of six weeks or less but NOT MORE THAN EIGHT MONTHS.
-In the case of workers who are transferred to another farm following completion of their contract, the 240 minimum hours of work DOES NOT apply.
+In the case of workers who are transferred to another farm following completion of one contract, the 240 minimum hours of work is cumulative.

-All participating commodities are required to maintain the following term of employment:
+All participating commodities are required to maintain an 8 month or less term of employment within the following period:

 01 January to 15 December